-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2015 to

-Commission File Number 0-4057

-PORTSMOUTH SQUARE, INC.

-(Exact name of registrant as specified in its charter)

-CALIFORNIA (State or other jurisdiction of Incorporation or organization)

-94-1674111 (I.R.S.
-Employer Identification No.)

-10940 Wilshire Blvd., Suite 2150, Los Angeles, California 90024 (Address of principal executive offices)(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, No Par Value (Title of class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). 🖾 Yes 🗆 No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendments to this Form 10-K.

-Accelerated filer \Box

-Smaller reporting company 🖾

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.

-Large accelerated filer \Box

-Non-accelerated filer \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act):

-The aggregate market value of the Common Stock, no par value, held by non-affiliates computed by reference to the average bid and asked price on December 31, 2014 (the last business day of registrant's most recently completed second fiscal quarter ended December 31, 2014) was \$2,409,789.

-The number of shares outstanding of registrant's Common Stock, as of August 20, 2015, was 734,183.

-DOCUMENTS INCORPORATED BY REFERENCE: None

-Project: v419656 Form Type: 10-K File: v419656_10k.htm Type: 10-K Pg: 1 of 54

-\Box Yes \boxtimes No

-🗆 Yes 🗵 No

-⊠ Yes □ No

-\Box Yes \boxtimes No

-Date: 09/03/2015 05:38 PM Vintage Project: v419656 Form Type: 10-K Client: v419656_PORTSMOUTH SQUARE INC_10-K File: v419656_10k.htm Type: 10-K Pg: 2 of 54
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) For the fiscal years OF THE SECURITIES EXCHANGE ACT OF 1934 ear ended June 30, 2015 TRANSITION REPORT PURSUANT TO SECTION 13 OR For the transition peri 34 Commission File Number 0-6877 NCIAL CORPORATION rant as specified in its charter) NEVADA (State or other jurisdiction of Incorporation or organization) 95-2452529 (I.R.S.
+Employer Identification No.)) 2150, Los Angeles, California 90024 executive offices)(Zip Code) 0) 889-2500 e number, including area code) Securities s registered pursuant to Section 12(b) of the Act: None Securities registered pure suant to Section 12(g) of the Act: cock, \$.10 Par Value tle of class) Indicate b by check mark if the registrant is a well-known seasoned issuer, as o defined in Rule 405 of the Securities Act. □ Yes ⊠ No Indicate b by check mark if the registrant is not required to file reports pursuar nt to Section 13 or 15(d) of the Act. □ Yes ⊠ No the prece by check mark whether the registrant (1) has filed all reports required ding 12 months (or for such shorter period that the registrant was red days. \boxtimes Yes \square No submitted by check mark whether the registrant has submitted electronically and posted pursuant to Rule 405 of Regulation S-T (Section 232.4 rant was required to submit and post such files). ĭ Yes □ No will not b by check mark if disclosure of delinquent filers pursuant to Item 40: be contained, to the best of registrant's knowledge, in definitive proximendments to this Form 10-K. Indicate b by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporti ng company.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer \square Smaller reporting company ⊠ Indicate b by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act): □ Yes ⊠ No egate market value of the Common Stock, no par value, held by nor (the last business day of registrant's most recently completed secon The num ber of shares outstanding of registrant's Common Stock, as of Augu ıst 20, 2015 was 1,241,810 DOCUMENTS INCORPO DRATED BY REFERENCE: None